State of Ohio ex rel. New Prospect Baptist Church v. Honorable Robert Ruehlman

 The Court of Common Pleas lacked jurisdiction over the case because it was a non-adversarial, even collusive, lawsuit.
 The Court also lacked jurisdiction to issue an injunction that bound non-parties without notice or a right to be heard, in violation of their procedural due process rights

 On October 18, 2018, we filed a Petition for Writ of Mandamus and/or Prohibition in the Ohio First District Court of Appeals against the Hamilton County Court of Common Pleas judge who issued the overbroad injunctions prohibiting encampments on public or private land anywhere within Hamilton County.
-Relator (our client) is New Prospect Baptist Church, which has long provided aid for individuals experiencing homelessness, including allowing them to camp on its privately-owned land free of charge – an act that Hamilton County Court of Common Pleas’ overbroad injunction nowcriminalizes.
-On October 29, 2018, the judge moved to dismiss the petition for lack of standing.
-We will oppose that motion by the response deadline, which is November 8, 2018.
+Relator (our client) is New Prospect Baptist Church, which has long provided aid for individuals experiencing homelessness.
+This includes allowing them to camp on its privately-owned land free of charge – an act that Hamilton County Court of Common Pleas’ overbroad injunction now criminalizes.
+On October 29, 2018, the respondent judge moved to dismiss the petition for lack of standing.
+We opposed that motion on November 6 and Respondent replied on November 13.
+The Court scheduled an alternative writ hearing to review the motion to dismiss for January 23, 2018.